shiftylilbastrd/Necroparlor/PROJECT_STATUS.md

-  `/etc/systemd/system/dermestid-battery.service` still has its `ExecStart` pointing at the old `sensorpush_battery.py` from before the BLE-genericization rename, and was simply never re-installed after `ble_battery.py` replaced it. **Not yet confirmed on the actual Pi** - `cat /etc/systemd/system/dermestid-battery.service` was given to the user to check; if `ExecStart` shows `sensorpush_battery.py`, the fix is re-running the install step from README's Battery section against the current `systemd/dermestid-battery.service`.
-This is the same category of gap the Update-system section above already documents ("structural changes... need manual steps"), just newly observed for a script rename rather than a service rename.
+  `/etc/systemd/system/dermestid-battery.service` still has its `ExecStart` pointing at the old `sensorpush_battery.py` from before the BLE-genericization rename, and was simply never re-installed after `ble_battery.py` replaced it. **Confirmed on the actual Pi (2026-09-13)**: `ExecStart=/usr/bin/python3 /home/pi/dermestid/sensorpush_battery.py` - exactly as guessed.
+Fix given to the user (re-copy `systemd/dermestid-battery.service` to `/etc/systemd/system/`, `daemon-reload`, restart the timer) - not yet confirmed applied.
+This is the same category of gap the Update-system section above already documents ("structural changes... need manual steps"), just newly observed for a script rename rather than a service rename. **General takeaway worth remembering**: any future rename of a script a systemd unit's `ExecStart` points at needs a note in that feature's own docs to re-run the install step - the same way `load_config()` migrations get a comment pointing at the `sensorpush_mac` → `ble_mac` pattern for config keys.
   **Also found and fixed while investigating**: a second, separate instance of the stale-root-level-duplicate-file bug (see the `[resolved, 2026-09-13]` template-duplicates entry above) -